ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 A fundamental attribute of a defining information resource is its media type.
 There is a unique association between an entity domain type and the media type of its defining information resource.
-When an entity domain type allows associations with defining information resources, the document that defines this entity domain type specifies the media type of the potential defining information resource.
-Likewise, the IANA registration of an entity domain type also specifies the media type of the potential defining information resource.
+If an entity domain type can be resource-specific, the document that defines this entity domain type must specify the association between the entity domain type and the media type of the potential defining information resource in the "ALTO Entity Domain Type Registry" [](#IANADomain) and request the addition to the IANA.

 When the Client wants to use a resource-specific entity domain, it needs to be cognizant of the media-type of its defining information resource.
-If the Server exposes resources a resource specific entity domain with a non-compliant media type for the domain type, the Client can avoid transaction errors by ignoring them.
+If the Server exposes resources a resource-specific entity domain with a non-compliant media type for the domain type, the Client can ignore the entities from that entity domain to avoid errors.

 <!--
 The same holds for property types whose values are defined relatively to an